ShotaKarato/python-weather-app/README.md

 ## App Description

 Here is a simple weather app which uses Python 🐍 for the backend and Flask 🌶 for the frontend!\
-I listed out the basic functionality this app has.
+I listed out the basic functionality this app has.\
+[Click here](https://weather-app-python-flask.herokuapp.com/) to see the app!

 1. Display the weather of user's current location.\
    <img src="https://github.com/ShotaKarato/python-weather-app/blob/main/img-readme/img-01.png" width="250" height="547">